Support is available for Jewish Studies departments and centres to enhance their activity in the areas of research, teaching, and public engagement.

 Reference forms will be made available to second-stage applicants when they are informed that they have been short-listed.
 It is the responsibility of the applicant to send their referees the correct reference form and to ensure that references are submitted by the referee deadline.

-Please add email@example.com to your safe senders list to ensure you receive all system communications.
+Please add all the following emails to your contacts / safe senders list to ensure you receive our communications regarding your application and grant notification: firstname.lastname@example.org; email@example.com; firstname.lastname@example.org.

 Please do not hesitate to contact us if you require any further information or advice as you prepare your application.